Remy Bonjasky: 2006-2007: Feud with Leko, World GP misfortunes

-In 2006, after his divorce and change of trainers, he came back to the K-1 World Grand Prix 2006 finals.
+In 2006, after his divorce and change of trainers, Bonjasky came back to the K-1 World Grand Prix 2006 finals.
 In his quarter-final match, he got a rematch against former foe Stefan Leko, who'd beaten him in 2002, and it turned into a grudge match.
 When Bonjasky was champion, Leko was taking a hiatus away from K-1, and his career rise had thus stalled.
-Prior to his rematch with Remy, he pledged that the 2006 Grand Prix would be his year to finally become the undisputed champion, at the expense of Bonjasky whom he'd beaten before.
+Prior to his rematch with Bonjasky, he pledged that the 2006 Grand Prix would be his year to finally become the undisputed champion, at the expense of Bonjasky whom he'd beaten before.
 Bonjasky stated that Leko was 'limited'.
-In the fight, Bonjasky got hit in the groin twice in the first round and the fight was postponed for 30 minutes.
+In the fight, Bonjasky was hit in the groin twice in the first round, and the fight was postponed for 30 minutes.
 When the bout resumed, Bonjasky still managed to win the fight by a unanimous decision, after scoring a knockdown in the final minute of the fight.
 However, because of a persisting injury to the groin, he was not able to continue the tournament and was replaced by Peter Aerts.

-In 2007 Bonjasky's mother died.
-Because Remy was badly hurt by this he pulled out of scheduled fights with Badr Hari and Peter Aerts.
+In 2007, Bonjasky's mother died.
+He pulled out of scheduled fights with Badr Hari and Peter Aerts.
 His only fight before the final 16 was against Glaube Feitosa in Hawaii.
-Remy won by decision and remained open for the final 16 event.
+Bonjasky won by decision, and remained open for the final 16 event.

-On September 29, 2007 Bonjasky was booked in a rubber match with Stefan Leko at the K-1 World GP 2007 in Seoul Final 16 event.
-The pair went in with bad blood, as Remy claimed that simply hearing the name of Leko 'made his blood boil' after their second fight, and he claimed that the groin shots he delivered were deliberate.
+On September 29, 2007, Bonjasky was booked in a rubber match with Stefan Leko at the K-1 World GP 2007 in Seoul Final 16 event.
+The pair went in with bad blood, as Bonjasky claimed that simply hearing the name of Leko 'made his blood boil' after their second fight, and he claimed that the groin shots he delivered were deliberate.
 He further lit the fuse by claiming Leko was a limited fighter, who 'only had a couple of punches and a spinning back kick, nothing else'.
-Leko for his part said he would be glad to prove once and for all that he was the superior fighter, which he claimed was clear from their first fight, and that Remy was 'an actor', and had been 'lucky' the second fight, and had 'the heart of a chicken'.
+Leko for his part said he would be glad to prove once and for all that he was the superior fighter, which he claimed was clear from their first fight, and that Bonjasky was 'an actor', and had been 'lucky' the second fight, and had 'the heart of a chicken'.

 Bonjasky won the grudge fight by TKO when the ref stopped it in the first round after landing his trademark flying knee strike.
 Leko beat the count, but the referee waved off the bout.
-Some have criticised the stoppage as K-1 protecting the by-then bigger name superstar, as Remy had been their World Grand Prix champion, and that K-1 wanted him through to the later stages.
+Some have criticised the stoppage as K-1 protecting the by-then bigger name superstar, as Bonjasky had been their World Grand Prix champion, and that K-1 wanted him through to the later stages.
 Others said that Leko did not display that he still had his faculties.
 Regardless, the fight marked the end (as of 2011) of the feud between the two, and the win qualified Bonjasky for the K-1 World Grand Prix 2007 Finals which were held on December 8, 2007 at the Yokohama Arena in Japan.